 The details of the report showed payrolls rose by a record 2.509M in May.
 Job losses in April were revised slightly lower, to 20.687M from 20.537M.
 The data now show a 1.373M drop in March, nearly double the originally reported 701K decline.

 The May number was boosted not only by private goods-producing jobs, but also service-producing jobs.
 In the latter category, job losses in leisure and hospitality had been particularly steep in April, totaling 7.539M.
-In May, payrolls in this sector increased 1.239M, reflecting a 1.371M-increase in food services, as a reopening of restaurants and bars saw a flow of people moving into old or new jobs.
+In May, payrolls in this sector increased 1.239M, reflecting a 1.371M-increase in food services, as a reopening of restaurants and bars saw a flow of people moving into old or new remote jobs.
 However, job losses in accommodation were ongoing.

 The unemployment rate declined to 13.3% from 14.7%.
 The 0.6% increase in the participation rate to 60.8% reflected an increase in the rate for both men and women.